 Mighty Milers receive incentives from NYRR when they reach various milestones.
 For example, when a student reaches 26.2 miles, the equivalent of a marathon, he or she receives a medal.

 Students can find the incentives they are eligible to earn listed on their homepage when they log into STRIDES.
+Incentives vary based on what grade a student is in and if her or she is part of adaptive PE.
 Classes can earn awards as well.
 They receive a congratulatory poster for three milestones: 500, 1,000, and 2,500 miles.

 Every two weeks we'll ship a box with the previous two week's earned incentives.
 We will also e-mail the Site Coordinator to confirm what's being sent.
 Your shipment will contain one packing list that matches each award to a student.
 If for any reason we're unable to ship an incentive, it will be marked as B/O on the e-mail and will be backordered to ship out when it's in stock.